-Whenever the District issues a written reprimand or written warning with the intention that disciplinary action may follow any further infraction or may follow if work is not brought up to a required standard by a given date a copy shall be sent to the Recording Secretary of the Union.
-Written warnings and written reprimands shall be issued within FIVE (5) working days of the last incident.
+- (a) The disciplinary record of an employee, including letters of reprimand or warning shall not be used against him/her at any time after eighteen (18) months, provided there have been no further infractions during that eighteen (18) month period.
+After the eighteen (18) month period, letters and reports shall be removed. - (b) Whenever the District issues a written reprimand or written warning with the intention that disciplinary action may follow any further infraction or may follow if work is not brought up to a required standard by a given date a copy shall be sent to the Recording Secretary of the Union.
+Written warnings and written reprimands shall be issued within five (5) working days after the Employer becomes aware of the incident to allow for completion of the investigation.
+If more time is required, extensions will be granted if mutually agreed to by the District of Kitimat and Unifor 2300.